woodser/monero-ts/docs/developer_guide/data_model.md

 ## Overview

 This section introduces the data model used in monero-javascript.
-Refer to the [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) or JSDocs for more detail.
+Refer to the [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) or [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroTxWallet.html) for more information.

 <p align="center">
 	<img width="65%" height="auto" src="../img/data_model.png"/><br>